-In conjunction with the Pyrenees Shire Council Community Engagement Strategy, the following Community Consultation process is proposed:
+In conjunction with the Pyrenees Shire Council Community Engagement Strategy, the following Community Consultation process was performed:

-What Consultation How it was achieved Media Public Notice advising ratepayers of their opportunity to provide comment on the proposed Revenue and Rating Plan within Ballarat Courier, Pyrenees Advocate, Maryborough Advocate and Stawell Times.
-Mail-out A mail-out to all addresses within the shire advising ratepayers of their opportunity to provide comment on proposed revenue and rating plan.
-Social Media Twice weekly posts on Council's Social Media channels (Facebook, Instagram and Twitter) encouraging residents to participate in the survey.
+What Consultation How it was achieved Media Public Notice advising ratepayers of their opportunity to provide comment on the proposed Revenue and Rating Plan in the Pyrenees Advocate.
+Mail-out A mail-out to all addresses within the shire advising ratepayers of their opportunity to provide comment on draft revenue and rating plan.
+Social Media Facebook posts on Council's page encouraging residents to provide feedback.